imixs/imixs-workflow/src/site/markdown/restapi/index.md

 		</item>
 	</document>

+You will find details about the XML Schema in the [section XML](../core/xml/index.html).

 ### JSON Business Object

 The following example shows a business object in JSON representation used for request and response objects: